enialm/capibara/README.md

 - Record events by name via HTTP POST
 - Retrieve event counts, optionally filtered by time range
-- Delete all records for a specific event name
+- Delete all records for a specific event
 - Delete all records for all events
 - API key authentication
-- Fast and small

 ## Setup

 ### Container

-Publish the Docker container and set the following environment variables:
+Run the Docker container with the following environment variables:

 - `DSN`: Postgres connection string
 - `API_KEY`: API key required in requests
-- `GIN_MODE`: Use `release` if using in production
+- `GIN_MODE`: Use `release` in production

 ### Database

-Create the events table:
+Create the `events` table:

 ```sql
 CREATE TABLE events (